-It seems that everything while you are in the air costs money, and this expense can double and triple if you are traveling with family or co-workers.
-Cards with in-flight discounts help you save on snacks, drinks, entertainment and other in-flight expenses.
+It seems that everything on an airplane costs money, and this expense can double and triple if you are traveling with family.
+But cards with in-flight discounts help you save on snacks, drinks, entertainment and other in-flight expenses.

 Peshkova / Shutterstock.com

-Although there are airlines that offer the first checked bag free, others charge from $25 to $50 per bag, per flight.
+Although there are airlines that offer the first checked bag free, many charge $25 to $50 per bag, per flight.
 Instead of trying to stuff all your belongings in a carry-on, consider a card that gives you free checked bags when you fly.

 Mike Dotta / Shutterstock.com

 Baggage is rarely lost by airlines these days, but when yours goes missing it can be an ordeal.
 If your card includes coverage for lost baggage, you could get reimbursed for replacements.

 The Chase Sapphire Reserve credit card, for example, covers costs if you need to repair or replace damaged or lost luggage.
 The coverage is worth up to $3,000 per person, per trip.

 Although this is a benefit you hope you don’t need, it is important that you know you are protected in the event you or a family member is injured while traveling.
 Some cards offer travel accident insurance for travelers whose transportation tickets are charged to the credit card.

 fizkes / Shutterstock.com